 This year, our friends at the Lettuce Corporate office hosted Friendsgiving at the Dining Room at Tree Studios.

 The best way to avoid a stressed-out host and ensure a good Friendsgiving?
 A potluck-style dinner where everyone can contribute.
-If you’re not the world’s best cook, our restaurants are here to help with holiday carry-out options that will wow your friends – check them out!

 We’ve rounded up our top tips from the Lettuce crew and paired them with Thanksgiving menu hits from our restaurants to make your own Friendsgiving the best yet: